lindseyburnett/interlocking-crochet-generator/README.md

 - Warning for IE and older browsers
   - CSS vars are IE-incompatible, so this def won't work there
 - Test other major browsers (especially Mac Safari)
-- Styling for smaller resolutions (ideally should be at least usable on mobile, even if it's a little shitty)
+- Styling/functionality for smaller resolutions (ideally should be at least usable on mobile, even if it's a little shitty)
+  - Test out all the tools
 - Make border thicker every 10 squares
   - Maybe use outline so it doesn't make the squares any wider?
 - "About" modal with contact email for bug reports etc.